kartiksrinivas007/EE5609-MT/README.md

 ## Linear System over Galois Field

 ---

 This contains analysis of the solution space of a linear system over a four element Galois Field and implements an efficient gaussian elimination algorithm to solve it.
-It also deduces whether the snumber of solutions is degenerate and reports the rank of the linear transform
+It also deduces whether the snumber of solutions is degenerate and reports the rank of the linear transform.
+Details are in `assignment-1.pdf`

+The code is written in [Julia](https://julialang.org/).

 ### Prerequisites
 ---